Hocnonsense/vcontact2/README.md

 the user's $PATH, then do so.
 Otherwise, follow the instructions (at the end of the install) to ensure the install is activated.

-UPDATE DEC 2019: We now have vConTACT2 available in bioconda!
+UPDATE DEC 2019: We now have vConTACT2 available in Bioconda!
 Wahoo!
 It gets us 99% through the installation.

 ```bash